saimmehmood/KeithThodeRadio/README.md

-# Audio Player Sample Project
+# Audio Player Sample Project (Customized to play live stream radio)

 The Alexa Skills Kit now allows developers to build skills that play long-form audio content on Alexa devices.
 This sample project demonstrates how to use the new interfaces for triggering playback of audio and handling audio player input events.